 HUMAN RIGHTS IMPACTS OTHER DECISION (a) What is the Act/Decision being made?
-That pursuant to Section 228 of the Regulation, Council award Tender number 16041 for the disposal of interest in land at 163 Brisbane Street, Ipswich QLD 4305 more particularly described as part of Lot 1 and Plan RP209886, to Tenderer A (Lessee), for the permitted use of a Cinema. (b) What human rights are affected?
-No Human Rights are affected in the making of this decision because the tenderers are all companies (only individuals have human rights).
-Further, the subject matter of the contract will not impact on the human rights of any third parties. (c) How are the human rights limited?
-Not applicable (d) Is there a good reason for limiting Not applicable
+Recommendation A relates to Council entering into an agreement for lease for the Commonwealth Hotel.
+Recommendation B relates to Council entering into a lease for the Commonwealth Hotel.
+Recommendation C outlines how Council will apply a ministerial exemption to the disposal of a leasehold interest in the Commonwealth Hotel.
+Recommendation D delegates to the CEO the power to execute related lease documentation.
+Recommendation E relates to the provision of an update to council. (b) What human rights are affected?
+No human rights are affected by this decision.
+This is because the prospective lessee is a company (only individuals have human rights). (c) How are the human rights limited?
+Not applicable. (d) Is there a good reason for limiting the relevant rights?
+Is the limitation fair and reasonable?
+Not applicable. (e) Conclusion The decision is consistent with human rights.

-the relevant rights?

-Is the limitation fair

-and reasonable?

-(e) Conclusion The decision is consistent with human rights.